 - A common convention in any formal writing, the first word of each sentence should be capitalized.
 Even when writing in bullet points, you should still capitalize on the first word of each point.
 Even short sentences.

 - Always capitalize the names of companies.
-Some of these company names tend to be a little tricky, so you should have ample idea on the correct capitalization.
-If in doubt, better double check the name online.
+Some of these company names tend to be a little tricky, so you should have ample idea of the correct capitalization.
+If in doubt, better double-check the name online.